powerofknowing/adfsec/adf-security-baseline.md

 ## 9. Data recovery

 ### 9.1 Ensure regular automated back ups
-* If running your Integration Runtime in an Azure Virtual Machine (VM), enable Azure Backup and configure the VM, as well as the desired frequency and retention period for automatic backups.
+* IF running IR in Azure VM, enable Azure Backup and configure the VM, as well as the desired frequency and retention period for automatic backups.

 ### 9.2 Perform complete system backups and backup any customer-managed keys
 * IF running IR in Azure VM, enable Azure Backup and target Azure VMs, as well as the desired frequency and retention periods.
 Backup customer-managed keys within Azure Key Vault.